 The following year, with the Spice Girls more or less disbanding after a few wildly successful years, Victoria went solo and released a hit single, "Out of Your Mind."
-After that...

-He was appointed captain of England's national team in 2000 and had a whole movie, 2002's Bend It Like Beckham, named after his prowess on the soccer pitch.
+He was appointed captain of England's national team in 2000 and had a whole movie, 2002's Bend It Like Beckham, named after his prowess on the pitch.
 The modeling world wanted a piece of him (usually his abs) as well.
-Then in the summer of 2003, Man U "sold" Becks to Real Madrid for almost $43 million (by today's euro exchange rate).
+Then in the summer of 2003, after spending his entire career with Man U, Becks signed with Real Madrid for almost $30 million (by today's pound sterling-dollar exchange).

 "Rebecca phoned home early this morning.
-I am overwhelmed with shock," Loos' brother John Charles told the Daily Mail in April 2004.
+I am overwhelmed with shock," Rebecca's brother John Charles told the Daily Mail in April 2004.
 He continued, "Rebecca was upset when she parted company with David and Victoria last year.
 She became very down and cried a lot.
 At times she looked heartbroken.
 I thought it was because of professional reasons.
 But now I am beginning to understand there must have been more to it."

 At the time, Victoria had reportedly packed up her sons and flown to Switzerland, and David was planning to join her from Madrid immediately.

-With the scandal refusing to go away, David broke his silence, saying in a statement: "During the past few months I have become accustomed to reading more and more ludicrous stories about my private life," David Beckham said in a statement responding to Loos' brother's story.
-"What appeared this morning is just one further example.
+With the scandal refusing to go away, David broke his silence, saying in a statement: "During the past few months I have become accustomed to reading more and more ludicrous stories about my private life.
+What appeared this morning is just one further example.
 The simple truth is that I am very happily married.
 I have a wonderful wife and two very special kids.
 There is nothing any third party can do to change these facts."

-"I think it's bad enough for me to do what I have done without me expecting any words of sympathy," Loos continued.
+"I think it's bad enough for me to do what I have done without me expecting any words of sympathy," she continued.
 "I really hope that they get through it.
 I think the problems were in their marriage long before I came into the picture.
 I in no way intended to break up their marriage especially when there are young children involved.
 I hope they stay together."

 Adding to the couple's mensis horribilis in April 2004, Sarah Marbeck told News of the World she slept with Beckham in Singapore in 2001 back when he was on a tour with Manchester United and then they continued to exchange sexually suggestive texts for two years.